cloudyuga/kubecon-video-slides-downloader/README.md

 - Enter the url of the corresponding playlist you wish to scrape

 - Now the output is obtained in the markdown format to get the tabular display on the github repository.
 [Example](https://github.com/cloudyuga/kubecon19-china)
-- The output file by default is Output_mark.md
+- The output file by default is README.md (or you can change it using -ofl tag)

 ### Flags to be used
 | flag tag | description                                   | default value                      |